sstelfox/stelfox.net/content/blog/2014-07-30-spf-and-dkim-records-in-route-53.md

 I've used for every other domain, and it would be handled correctly or more intelligently.

-Solution: Either switch the SPF record too a TXT record. or my preference duplicate it into a TXT record so you have both.
+Solution: Either switch the SPF record too a TXT record or, my preference, duplicate it into a TXT record so you have both.

 ## Invalid DKIM record